lsst/afw/doc/lsst.afw.multiband/multiband.rst

     bbox = Box2I(Point2I(1000, 2000), Extent2I(200, 100))
     filters = ["G", "R", "I", "Z", "Y"] images = np.random.rand(len(filters), 100, 200).astype(np.float32)
-    mImage = MultibandImage(filters, array=images, bbox=bbox)
+    mImage = MultibandImage(filters, images, bbox)

 Indexing and Slicing
 --------------------

-All objects that inherit from `MultibandBase` can be sliced in the filter dimension to return a single band object by either specifying the filter name or the numerical index.
+All objects that inherit from `MultibandBase` can be indexed in the filter dimension to return a single band object by specifying the filter name, or sliced in the filter dimension to return a new multiband object.
+This is true for all objects that inherit from `MultibandBase`.
 For example slicing a `MultibandImage` gives

 .. code-block:: python